Dr. Ryan Chauvin is a board-certified gastroenterologist, who’s been practicing medicine for 10 years.

 Make sure you choose to have a colonoscopy.
 Colonoscopies have remained the gold standard to detect colon polyps and colon cancer.
 Various home screening stool tests have significant false positive and false negative rates.

 A colonoscopy is the only screening test that detects and more importantly prevents cancer.
 During this procedure, pre-cancerous polyps can be removed right then.
 When colon cancer is detected early enough, there is a 90% survival rate.
 In addition, a positive home screening leads to an automatic follow-up colonoscopy causing the patient to pay more out of pocket.

-If I have a family history of colon cancer what age should I get a colonoscopy?
+If I have a family history of colon cancer, what age should I get checked?

 If one of those immediate family members was diagnosed earlier than age 50, your screening should be performed at 10 years before their diagnosis.
 Example: if someone is diagnosed at 42 with colon cancer, all family members should get a colonoscopy at age 32.

-What is the difference in a screening colonoscopy versus diagnostic colonoscopy?
+What is the difference in a screening colonoscopy versus a diagnostic one?

 The procedure, prep, and quality for screening colonoscopy and diagnostic are the same.
 These are often misconstrued as one being more detailed than the other.